DreamRelation: Bridging Customization and Relation Generation: Experiments

 \section{Experiments}

-\textbf{Implementation Details.} For relation-aware fine-tuning, we generate a tuning set with 4-6 samples per relation.
+\textbf{Implementation Details.} We generate a tuning set for relation learning with 4-6 samples per relationship.
 We incorporate LoRA layers into all text cross-attention layers of the U-Net.
 We set the LoRA rank to $r=4$, the parallel cross-attention scaling factor to $\gamma=0.6$, and the keypoint matching loss weight to $\lambda=1e-3$.
 The model is fine-tuned for 500 steps, using 2 A100 GPUs, with a total batch size of 8, completing the process in 10 minutes.
-We use the Adam optimizer with a learning rate of $1e-4$ and no weight decay, resulting in a total of 3.1M trainable parameters.
-Note that our RelationLoRA only modifies the text cross-attention layers in SDXL, making it compatible with any SDXL-based models.
-Considering the strong identity preservation capabilities of MS-Diffusion, we implement our RelationBooth on MS-Diffusion.
+We use the Adam optimizer~\cite{adam} with a learning rate of $1e-4$ and no weight decay, resulting in a total of 3.1M trainable parameters.
+Note that our learnable parameters are only in the text cross-attention layers, making it compatible with any SDXL-based models.
+Considering the strong identity preservation capabilities of MS-Diffusion, we implement our DreamRelation on MS-Diffusion.
 During fine-tuning and inference, we concatenate local tokens with image tokens.
-We put more self-distillation details of the Local Image Encoder in appendix (\ref{sec:local_image_encoder_details}).
-Additionally, as shown in appendix (Fig.~\ref{fig:append_relation_inversion}), our RelationLoRA is compatible with SDXL for addressing the Relation Inversion task~\citep{reversion}.
+We put more self-distillation details of the Local Image Encoder in the Supplementary Material.